Vincds/Restaurant-data-analysis/README.md

 **Data Privacy:** All customer data has been anonymized.
 Sample datasets provided for methodology demonstration only.

-**Reproducibility:** Full code, queries, and documentation provided for transparency and reproducibility.

 **Feedback Welcome:** If you have suggestions or questions about this analysis, feel free to reach out!